orionw/promptriever/README.md

-# Promptriever: Retrieval models can be controlled with prompts, just like language models
+# Promptriever: Instruction-Trained Retrievers Can Be Prompted Like Language Models

-Official repository for the paper [Promptriever: Retrieval models can be controlled with prompts, just like language models](todo).
+Official repository for the paper [Promptriever: Instruction-Trained Retrievers Can Be Prompted Like Language Models](todo).

 This repository contains the code and resources for Promptriever, which demonstrates that retrieval models can be controlled with prompts on a per-instance basis, similar to language models.